exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 7 - The Grinder.md

 The demons had maybe two seconds of confusion before the ambush turned lethal.

-Kaelen's blades found the first enhanced warrior's weak points—under the arm, through the gap in armor, quick and clean.
+Kaelen's blades found the first enhanced warrior's weak points—*Serpent's Tooth*, the strike Aric had drilled into him: under the arm, through the gap in armor, quick and clean.
 The second warrior managed to block, but Kaelen was already moving, flow-state active, body responding faster than thought.
 Parry, riposte, pivot, strike.
 The warrior fell with a sword through its eye socket.

 Lyra methodically put arrows through demons from her concealed position, each shot finding gaps in armor or exposed flesh.
 Her accuracy was supernatural—elven heritage combined with centuries of practice and the enchantments on her bow making every shot devastating.